 Mrs. Alwilda Lindsey worked in the business office of WSB Radio from 1929 until 1973.
 For over four decades everyone who worked at WSB Radio got their paycheck thanks to her 44 years of faithful service.

-Pastor of the first Presbyterian Church of Atlanta, Lyon saw the medium of radio as a great way to spread the word.
-Easter Sunday 1922, WSB became the first station in the nation to broadcast a complete church service.
+Pastor of the First Presbyterian Church of Atlanta, Lyons saw the medium of radio as a great way to spread the word.
+On Sunday April 2, 1922, WSB became the first station in the South to broadcast a complete church service.

 Songwriter and fiddler Clayton McMichen appeared on WSB as early as September 18, 1922.
 His bands included the Home Town Boys, the Melody Makers, the Dixie String Band, the Skillet Lickers and the Georgia Wildcats.